 - Always find things that make you happy.

-Find a new hobby, join a club, learn a new skill, volunteer helping others but whatever you do find your happiness.
+Find a new hobby, join a club, learn a new skill, volunteer helping others but whatever you do… find your happiness.

 Hope these are all helpful tips for you all.
 Please share any you have in comments below.
 Our older generations lived through tough times.
 Every little line and wrinkle on their skin has a beautiful story to tell.
 We all need to listen to what they say and then pass this on to each and every generation out there.
-Some of the younger generations being raised now are not being taught how important the older generation is to us all…we need their knowledge.
+Some of the younger generations being raised now are not being taught how important the older generation was and are to us all…we need their knowledge.
 To the ones with the great memories, you know who you are out there, please start writing this knowledge down so we can always leave it for the younger generations to read.
 I would have loved to have had a journal like that from all the older people I once had in my life.
 God gave me a very detailed memory for a reason, and now I try to share what I can with my own kids hoping that some of it sticks.